Azure/MachineLearningNotebooks/README.md

 # Azure Machine Learning service example notebooks

+## Introduction to Azure Machine Learning
+The Azure Machine Learning service (AzureML) provides a cloud-based environment you can use to prep data, train, test, deploy, manage, and track machine learning models.
+By using Azure Machine Learning service, you can start training on your local machine and then scale out to the cloud.
+With many available compute targets, like Azure Machine Learning Compute and Azure Databricks, and with advanced hyperparameter tuning services, you can build better models faster by using the power of the cloud.
+Data scientists and AI developers use the main Azure Machine Learning Python SDK to build and run machine learning workflows with the Azure Machine Learning service.
+You can interact with the service in any Python environment, including Jupyter Notebooks or your favorite Python IDE.
+The Azure Machine Learning SDK allows you the choice of using local or cloud compute resources, while managing and maintaining the complete data science workflow from the cloud.

 This repository contains example notebooks demonstrating the [Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning-service/) Python SDK which allows you to build, train, deploy and manage machine learning solutions using Azure.
 The AML SDK allows you the choice of using local or cloud compute resources, while managing and maintaining the complete data science workflow from the cloud.

 ![Azure ML workflow](https://raw.githubusercontent.com/MicrosoftDocs/azure-docs/master/articles/machine-learning/service/media/overview-what-is-azure-ml/aml.png)